What is Open Tendering?

 - Have objective qualifications criteria

-- Open tendering takes place online and because of that fact, there is a lot of competition on the internet.
-Hence, the clients can rest assured that they would only get the best services at a reasonable price
+- Open tendering takes place online.
+Hence, the clients can rest assured of getting the best services at a reasonable price

-- One of the biggest benefits of open tendering is that it allows new firms and organizations to also enter into the market and make a name for themselves
+- Allows new firms and organizations also to enter the market and make a name for themselves

-- Open tendering provides individuals and organizations with better employment opportunities
+- Provide individuals and organizations with better employment opportunities

-- Through open tendering organizations can gain new experiences that are vital for their growth
+- Allows organizations to gain new experiences that are vital for their growth

-- It provides contractors with the necessary techniques and experiences to grow and flourish
+- Offer necessary techniques and experiences to grow and flourish with more extended contracts

 - Lengthy timeframe for completion of the procurement action